TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 These rules allow you to compensate for lower grades in single assignments, but ensure a minimal quality in all your milestones as well as in your overall practical work.

-## Deadlines 2016-2017
+## Deadlines 2017-2018

-In Q1 and Q2 the lab is on Friday and deadlines are on Wednesdays at 23:59.
+In Q1 and Q2 the lab is on Friday.
+The deadlines for the assignments (labs) are listed below and are at 23:59 on that date.
 All assignments except lab 9 have a 24 hour deadline extension with a penalty of 2 points.
-Lab 9 has an extension until 13/01 with a penalty of 1 point.
+Lab 9 has an extension until 12/01 with a penalty of 1 point.

 These dates are subject to change.
 {: .notice .notice-warning}

 * Milestone 1: Syntax Analysis
-   - 21/09: Lab 1: Testing Syntax Analysis
+   - 20/09: Lab 1: Testing Syntax Analysis
-   - 28/09: Lab 2: Syntax Definition
+   - 27/09: Lab 2: Syntax Definition
-   - 05/10: Lab 3: Simple Term Rewriting
+   - 04/10: Lab 3: Simple Term Rewriting
 * Milestone 2: Semantic Analysis
-   - 19/10: Lab 4: Testing Name Analysis
+   - 18/10: Lab 4: Testing Name Analysis
-   - 26/10: Lab 5: Name Analysis
+   - 27/10: Lab 5: Name Analysis
 * Milestone 2: Semantic Analysis (continued)
-   - 23/11: Lab 6: Testing Type Analysis
+   - 22/11: Lab 6: Testing Type Analysis
-   - 07/12: Lab 7: Type Analysis
+   - 06/12: Lab 7: Type Analysis
 * Milestone 3: Code Generation
-   - 14/12: Lab 8: Compiling Minimal Programs
+   - 13/12: Lab 8: Compiling Minimal Programs
-   - 23/12: Lab 9: Compiling Expressions and Statements
+   - 22/12: Lab 9: Compiling Expressions and Statements
-   - 18/01: Lab 10: Compiling, Fields, Parameters, and Variables
+   - 19/01: Lab 10: Compiling, Fields, Parameters, and Variables

 ## Academic Misconduct